We have room for several outstanding machine learning Ph.D. students to join our elite group at the University of Cambridge in autumn 2021.

 We’re a small group, but we punch well above our weight.
-Our 2 postdocs and 10 Ph.D. students have 18 papers accepted at the four largest AI and machine learning conferences (AISTATS, ICLR, ICML and NeurIPS) in the last year alone.
+Our 2 postdocs and 10 Ph.D. students have had 22 papers accepted at the four largest AI and machine learning conferences (AISTATS, ICLR, ICML and NeurIPS) in the last year alone.

 3. Freedom to think big and explore

 We are creating new frontiers in machine learning.
-Despite our primary focus on medicine, we produce ground-breaking work across an enormous range of machine learning sub-fields – from new deep learning theory and algorithms to methods for causal inference, graphical models, statistical machine learning, time series data, interpretable machine learning and reinforcement learning.
+Despite our primary focus on medicine, we produce ground-breaking work across an enormous range of machine learning sub-fields – including deep learning, causal inference, AutoML, time-series analysis, reinforcement learning, and many more.

 4. Projects with a purpose; work that can change the world

 Our research projects are targeted and practical.
 Our mission is to apply machine learning to real-world problems in healthcare, and our goal is nothing short of a revolution in medicine.

 Employers know that our lab only takes the best and brightest.
 When you graduate, you won’t need to settle: our alumni around the world have become leaders in their fields, with some continuing to full professorships and others joining top private-sector teams including Google, Intel, Qualcomm and Apple.

 Admission is competitive, and successful candidates will need to have top grades from world-leading academic institutions, with excellent mathematical backgrounds and preferably experience in machine learning.
 No knowledge of medicine or biology is required.